 Online Middle Eastern Semitic Languages Programs

-In 2018-2019, 105 schools offered a Middle Eastern semitic Languages program of some type.
+In the 2018-2019 academic year, 105 schools offered some type of Middle Eastern semitic languages program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.